-Romans 12:1-2 (NKJV) 1.
+Romans 12:1-2 (NKJV) – 1.
 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 2. And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.

 Colossians 3:2 (NKJV) – Set your mind on things above, not on things on the earth.

-1 Peter 2:9 (NKJV) But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light;
+1 Peter 2:9 (NKJV) – But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light;

-It’s often assumed to be successful in a certain family, social circle, or work environment we’re going to find ourselves making compromises learning to adapt to patterns expected in these circles.
+It’s often assumed to be among the successful ranks in family, social, and work environments we’re going to make compromises as we learn to adapt to patterns expected in these circles.
 These are often people we love dearly; we know as a family and close friends.
-We’ve all felt this pressure at times to fit in, feel accepted, included, and respected.
-But what do we do when some of these expectations don’t truly align with who we authentically are at our core as we strive to live in Christ?
+We’ve all felt this pressure to fit in, feel accepted, included, and respected.
+But how do we handle experiences where their expectations don’t truly align with who we authentically are at our core as we strive to live in Christ?

 The scriptures speak of us not being of this world, being called and set apart, and fully expected to think, feel, and conduct ourselves differently than the populace that surrounds us and we must live within.
-We are special, redeemed, and called out!
+We are special, redeemed, and now called out!
 YOU are special and the surrender God asked of you is ironically the most liberating life you could ever dream with blessings that far surpass the riches of others that “seem” to have so much in this world.

 Let’s look at some scriptures;

 Jesus was praying to His Heavenly Father (our Heavenly Father as well!) for His disciples.
-You can very much take this prayer personally as it equally applies to you as His disciple today.
+You can very much take this prayer personally, as it equally applies to you as His disciple today.

-John 17:14 (NKJV) I have given them Your word; and the world has hated them because they are not of the world, just as I am not of the world.
+John 17:14-19 (NKJV) – I have given them Your word; and the world has hated them because they are not of the world, just as I am not of the world.
 15. I do not pray that You should take them out of the world, but that You should keep them from the evil one.
 16. They are not of the world, just as I am not of the world.
 17. Sanctify them by Your truth.
 Your word is truth.
 18. As You sent Me into the world, I also have sent them into the world.
 19. And for their sakes, I sanctify Myself, that they also may be sanctified by the truth.

 John 14:30 (NKJV) – I will no longer talk much with you, for the ruler of this world is coming, and he has nothing in Me.

-There are many scriptures encouraging those of us consciously or unconsciously failing to understand the critical and eternal importance of surrendering every aspect of our lives, minds, emotions, decisions, etc. to the Spirit of Christ.
+There are many scriptures encouraging those of us, consciously or unconsciously failing to understand the critical and eternal importance of surrendering every aspect of our lives, minds, emotions, decisions, etc. to the Spirit of Christ.

 Other meaningful scriptures:

-In so doing, we find FREEDOM!
+In this surrender, we find FREEDOM!